mark-me/mark-me.github.io/_pages/tutorials/statistical-tests/statistical-tests-ordinal.md

 (pseudo)median
       4.499967
 ```
-We can see that out null hypothesis doesn't hold.
+We can see that our null hypothesis doesn't hold.
 The diamond cut quality doesn't center around "Very Good".
 Somewhat non-sensical we also passed TRUE to the argument _conf.int_, to the function, but this also gave the pseudo median, so we are able to interpret what the cut quality does center around: "Premium" (the level counterpart of the numeric value 4.499967).

 ## Two unrelated samples